albarron/albarron.github.io/content/teaching/natural-language-processing2023/index.md

   caption: 'Embed rich media such as videos and LaTeX math'
 ---

-**Academic Year 2024/2025**
+**Academic Year 2023/2024**

+This is **not** the version of the lesson in the current year (2024).

-Visit the [UniBO website of the lecture](https://www.unibo.it/it/studiare/dottorati-master-specializzazioni-e-altra-formazione/insegnamenti/insegnamento/2024/470093) for official and administrative details.
+Visit the [UniBO website of the lecture](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2023/470093) for official and administrative details.

 ## Prerequisites